Liemani/cLibrary/README.md

 The function dealloc() or description() actually search it's argument and get the class structure, and call dealloc() or description() of that class structure.

-If you want to add your own Class type, you can add one and imitate t\_list.
+If you want to add your own Class type, you can copy t\_template and imitate t\_list.
 And modify `Makefile` and `cLibrary.h` a little, then it will work.